Suffolk New College: Overview

+Awards

+Suffolk New College was awarded Further or Higher Education Provider of the Year in November 2023 at the Suffolk Education Awards and also received finalist status in The Wellbeing, Outstanding Support for Students, Apprentice of the Year and Teacher of the Year awards.

+In February 2024 Suffolk New College won the Inenco Award for Education for Sustainable Development at the Association of Colleges Beacon Awards for their college-wide green skills programme which saw sustainability embedded in enrichment projects, capital investments and curriculum development to transform teaching practice and project-led innovation.

 Ofsted

-Ofsted visited the College between 15 and 18 November 2022 and awarded the College with a 'Good' grade with 'Outstanding' in personal development.
+Ofsted visited the college between 15 and 18 November 2022 and awarded the college with a 'Good' grade with 'Outstanding' in personal development.

 Facilities

-The College was founded in 2009 after the then Suffolk College was split into Suffolk New College, dealing with further education, and University Campus Suffolk dealing with higher education courses.
+The college was founded in 2009 after the then Suffolk College was split into Suffolk New College, dealing with further education, and University Campus Suffolk dealing with higher education courses.
 In August 2009 a new building costing £70 million was created for the college.
 The 22,000 square metre building consists of four floors with a range of facilities surrounding a central atrium which rises to three storeys.

 Facilities include a range of classrooms, workshops and other learning and support spaces.
 A fine dining restaurant and a deli are run by students on catering courses.
 The restaurant, Chefs' Whites, is open to the public.
 Workshops include automotive, construction and IT workshops.